WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 ## Why Now?

 Tech Crew have been discussing the purchase of a new radio mic system for the past few years as we've been aware of our current system slowly becoming less reliable and requiring more repairs.
+During The Improv Musical at Fringe 2024, for example, three of the transmitters had issues towards the end of the run (pending investigation) and had to be swapped out with spares.
 The current system was purchased in 2010, with an expected lifespan of 10 years.